Lor-Saba/Code-Injector/README.md

 - download the repository,
 - launch `npm install` to download the dev-dependencies,
 - launch `grunt` to build the extension,
-- a DIST folder should have been generated containing the local version of Web-injector,
+- a DIST folder should have been generated containing the local version of Code-injector,
 - load that folder into your browser:

   - **Firefox:**